 The theory chapters comprise the first part of the eBook (why to foot read).
-You can only read them if you have bought the ebook, but if you have not done so yet, you can get an insight into the content of each one by scrolling down.
+If you have already bought the website version of the ebook you can access the chapters by clicking on their links below.
+If you have not yet bought the ebook, you can get an insight into the content of each one by scrolling down.

 Introductions to the practical chapters that comprise the second part of the eBook (how to foot read) are found here